United States Parole Commission: History

 Initially known as the United States Board of Parole, the board had three members and was established by legislation on May 13, 1930 as an independent board.
 The first chairperson was Arthur DeLacy Wood.
 As a result of an order of the Attorney General, the Board began reporting directly to him in August 1945.
 Further legislation was passed on September 30, 1950 which placed the Board under the Department of Justice.

 Congress passed the Parole Commission and Reorganization Act which took effect in May 1976.
 The Board was re-titled the United States Parole Commission.
 The Act also incorporated the regions that had been established by a prior pilot project, required explicit guidelines for decision making, required written rejections, and established an appeal process.

 The Comprenhensive Crime Control Act of 1984 brought major changes to the Commission.
 While preserving the Commission's jurisdiction over persons who committed offenses prior to November 1, 1987, it established determinate sentences for federal crimes; thus federal prisoners after that date are not eligible for parole consideration.

 Although the Commission was to be abolished in 1992, the life of the Commission was extended by the Judicial Improvements Act of 1990, the Parole Commission Phaseout Act of 1996, and the 21st Century Department of Justice Appropriations Authorization Act of 2002.
 The 1996 act required the Attorney General to report annually beginning in 1998 on whether the Commission remained cost effective.
 The 2002 act extended the life of the commission until November 2005.

 The "United States Parole Commission Extension and Sentencing Commission Authority Act of 2005", Pub.
 L. No. 109-76, 119 Stat.
 2035, extended the life of the USPC until November 2008.

 The "United States Parole Commission Extension Act of 2008", Pub.
 L. No. 110-312, 122 Stat.
 3013, extended the life of the USPC until November 2011.

 The "United States Parole Commission Extension Act of 2011", Pub.
 L. No. 112–44, 125 Stat.
 532, extended the life of the USPC until November 2013.

 The United States Parole Commission Extension Act of 2013, Pub.
 L. No. 113-47, 127 Stat.
 572, extended the life of the USPC until November 2018.

 The "United States Parole Commission Extension Act of 2018", Pub.
 L. No. 115-274, 132 Stat.
 4163, extended the life of the USPC until November 2020.

 The "United States Parole Commission Extension Act of 2020", Sec.
 4201-4203 of the "Continuing Appropriations Act, 2021 and Other Extensions Act", Pub.
 L. No. 116-159, 134 Stat.
 709, extended the life of the USPC until November 2022.

+The "Extension of existence of Parole Commission" Sec.
+5011 of the "Consolidated Appropriations Act, 2026" Pub.
+L. 119–75, 140 Stat.
+630, extended the life of the USPC until January 30, 2031.